The Visitor Centre (including exhibition) and grounds (with some restrictions) are open.

 The visitor centre has step-free access to the ground floor shop, ticket office and exhibition.
 The flooring is a combination of historic stone slabs and lightly textured vinyl, and is level throughout the ground floor.
 There are areas of low lighting.
 Audio-visual displays tell the story of the Declaration of Arbroath.
 Two of the films have subtitles; the others are silent.

 The first floor of the exhibition is reached up a flight of stone stairs.
 Upstairs there are large viewing windows and further parts of the exhibition.

 The building pre-dates current fire regulations and the upper level is not compliant for wheelchair users or those with serious walking difficulties.
 We are currently reviewing this.
-Site staff can show you an illustrated book of the upstairs displays.
 If you wish to discuss before your visit please call the site.

 The abbey and grounds